Featured Object

 Silk and metal foil-wrapped silk thread, satin and twill lampas, known as kemha.
 Ottoman Empire, probably Istanbul or Bursa, ca. later sixteenth or seventeenth century.
 Boston MFA, inv. no. 24.148.

-Object of the Week, August 28.
 Perfectly balanced symmetries and asymmetries--roundels and fields of flowers in crimson and scarlet--show that the women who worked this textile were also master designers.
 They elaborated on motifs from a number of sources, including other embroideries, ceramics, and printed cottons, turning them into something original and visually cohesive.
 Not to mention striking.
 Silk embroidery on cotton tabby (plain-weave) ground, Tajikistan, probably early 1800s.
 Cleveland Museum of Art, inv. no. 1916.1311.
 Licensed under Creative Commons.

-Object of the Week, August 21.
-Bird is the word.
+Featured Object Bird is the word.
 This is a compound textile --- a structure that uses more than one warp and/or one weft--woven from silk threads.
 The high-res image shows that it is weft-faced.
 In this case, too, the color variations that created the pattern come from changes in which weft is pulled to the surface.
 As she or he raised and lowered the warp threads and inserted the wefts, the weaver was following a sequence that had been set up ahead of time--allowing the perfect repetition of each bird and tree.
 The pre-programmed apparatus that allowed the perfect repeat also mechanised the process, allowing swifter work--though it did require another worker to manoeuvre it during the work.
 While most pictures in books or online tend to crop the frayed edges, they are useful tools for scholars interested in materials and technology, and might also tell us about how this was used at some point or another.
 As for the birds...

-Object of the Week, August 14.
+Featured Object.
 This dish sports an arrangement of three vases full of flowers -- a depiction of elegance and luxury painted on what might be considered a utilitarian object.
 The middle vase appears to sit on a small wooden table or chest, itself decorated with more flowers.
 The palette is limited, which makes all the flowers unlikely shades of blue, even the carnations and tulips.
 But veracity was never the point, but rather style.
 And the dish itself was used as an object of display: two holes drilled in the foot before it was glazed, and presumably to accommodate wire or twine for hanging, probably tell us that the dish was intended for display, Dish, stone paste ceramic underglaze painted.
 Ottoman Empire, probably Iznik, and dated to the first part of the sixteenth century.
 Washington, D.C., Freer Gallery of Art, 1955.8.
 Fair Use for Educational Purposes.

-Object of the Week, August 7.
+Featured Object.
 While flowered brocades and crimson velvets are arguably the most famous of Ottoman luxury textiles, weavers made other kinds of objects, some of them for specific uses.
 This is a compound weave that was specifically made for use in the Armenian community in the Ottoman Empire, though its material and weave structure is identical that of the flowered brocades.
 Its designers modelled the seraphim (those little be-winged heads) on those found in manuscripts, architectural decoration, and probably printed material, as well as other textiles including embroidery.
 And it was also no doubt luxurious and expensive ... the gold thread still glitters, around three hundred years later.

 Detail, kemḫā made for the Armenian community.
 Silk and metal thread, lampas weave.
 Probably Constantinople or Bursa, ca. 1550–1700.
 Athens, Benaki Museum, 3864.
 Fair Use for Educational Purposes.

-Object of the week, August 1.
+Featured Object.
 Knotted wool pile carpet with cotton warps and wefts, and with additional gilt- and silver-metal thread.
 This carpet is associated--by its materials and weave-structure as well as its palette, format, and motifs--with the new Safavid capital of Isfahan and the Safavid ruler, Shah Abbas.
 He has been shown to have encouraged carpet weaving and other crafts there.
 Many were used in his new palaces and in other residences of the Safavid elite, but some were also traded to Europe and to Poland especially.

 Iran, maybe Safavid Isfahan, ca. 1600-1625.
 Cleveland Museum of Art, Purchase from the J. H. Wade Fund 1926.533.